 - Hampshire College — Treasurer's Office: Marge Dunehew - 559.5602

 - Mount Holyoke College — Fleet Office: Amanda Florek - 538.2175

 - Physical Plant: Lisa Nawrocki - 585.2391 for all Fleet vehicles and college departments including Physical Plant, Dining Services, Campus Police, Athletics, Geology and Information Technology Services.

 - Student Affairs: Sharon Fagan - 585.4950 for all SGA vehicles

 - Voluntary Services: Tiertza-Leah Schwartz - 585.2758 for all SOS vehicles

 Key people will send a copy of all reports to the Five College Insurance and Claims Specialist who will notify our insurance company.
-Our insurance requires a Five College Crash Report to officially document a claim.
-Failure to file a Five College Crash Report may result in loss of driving privileges and/or that insurance will not cover the loss, resulting in all costs for vehicle repairs being charged to the department or student organization.
+Our insurance requires a Five College Accident Report to officially document a claim.
+Failure to file a Five College Accident Report may result in loss of driving privileges and/or that insurance will not cover the loss, resulting in all costs for vehicle repairs being charged to the department or student organization.
 The only exception to this policy is the incapacitation of the driver as a result of the accident, in which case it is the responsibility of the head of the department using the vehicle to have the report completed and filed.